Home » Blog » Import Emails » How to Import MBOX to Exchange Server?- Safe Guide

 7. Lastly, sign in to your Exchange account and see imported MBOX.

-Limitations of Hand-On Techniques
+Limitations of Hands-On Techniques

 • It additionally requires installing Thunderbird, account configuration, and ImportExportTools NG add-on.